Pre-Order Your Thanksgiving Dinner

 Rubbing alcohol is one way to remove some types of ink stains from most washable fabrics.
 Blot with a cotton ball saturated with rubbing alcohol until ink no longer colours the cotton balls.
 Then use sunlight bar soap or liquid dish detergent under running water to remove the remainder of the ink stain.
 Powdered or spray oxi-products may also be used on colour safe garments.

 Unlikely as it sounds, pouring boiling water through the fruit juice stain, especially if the stain is a fresh one, will often take out that stain.
 Before trying this, make certain that the fabric and colour can safely withstand the temperature of boiling water.
-If some stain remains, try saturating the area with a stain removal product, let sit a few minutes and pour boiling water thorough the stain again.
-For other stain removal questions, call ATCO Blue Flame Kitchen and talk to our professional home economists.
+If some stain remains, try saturating the area with a stain removal product, let it sit for a few minutes and pour boiling water through the stain again.